About

 RSN Stitch Bank The world's leading resource for embroidery stitches

 RSN Stitch Bank is the world’s leading resource for embroidery stitches.
 As project lead I oversaw the project from concept to delivery.
-Working with a hugely talented editorial team of embroidery we produced 500 stitches, instructions, history examples, video, illustration.
+Working with a hugely talented editorial team of embroiderers we produced 500 stitches, instructions, history examples, video, and illustration.

 The Royal School of Needlework, founded in 1872, is the world’s leading institution for hand embroidery education and preservation.
-In 2017, I was employed to transform their vision of creating a free online directory of embroidery stitches into a comprehensive digital platform that would preserve and make accessible the art of hand embroidery for global audiences.
+In 2017, I was employed by the Royal School of Needlework (RSN) to create RSN Stitch Bank, an online guide to the world’s embroidery stitches.

 Research & Strategic Development